franzos/goFranz/_dev/2023/all-in-on-sway.md

 #### Sway

-Here's the related config.
+Here's the related config, for use at `~/.config/sway/config`

 ```
-# Default config for sway
-#
-# Copy this to ~/.config/sway/config and edit it to your liking.
-#
 # Read `man 5 sway` for a complete reference.

 ### Variables